faaiz-hadaina/duplo-backend/readme.md

-# Order Management System
+# Technical Lead Assessment

-This is backend for an Order Management System project.
-The system allows businesses to manage their orders and provides pagination for efficiently handling large datasets.
+This is backend for a Technical Lead Assessment project to manage orders.
+The system allows businesses to manage their orders and provides pagination for efficiently handling of large datasets.

 ## Table of Contents